matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 An event is in the main thread if:

-* it is not in another thread, or
 * its ancestor events do not include an `m.thread` relationship

 Note that thread root events, and their non-threaded children (e.g. reactions to